parallella/parallella-examples/DAC-WaveGen/README.md

 * This is a I2C DAC signal generator example using the Parallella's built in hardware I2C support through the Linux I2C driver.
 It can generate either a sawtooth waveform or sine wave.

-* User can select how many steps for each wave, which will increase the percision (at the expense of frequency).
+* User can select how many steps for each wave, which will increase the precision (at the expense of frequency).
 Using the least amount of steps (1 step per quarter period), waveforms max out around 600Hz.

 * The Porcupine breakout board breaks out the Parallella's SDA and SCL I2C lines.
 A 12 bit MAXIM Integrated PMOD 8 channel digital DAC is used in this example (http://datasheets.maximintegrated.com/en/ds/MAX5825PMB1.pdf).
 Note, this is an 8 channel DAC, but only channel 0 is used.